 The mess of grief will no doubt test the composition of a family.
 Death had ended the arrangement of our family as we were.
 Everything changed.
 The bottom had dropped out of life as I knew it, and nothing felt safe anymore.
 I watched my mom carry on, but in a check-out sort of way, aimless and weighted down from the deep dissonance in her heart.
 Even as a young adult it was unsettling to watch, but I could not look away.
-My brother simply misplaced himself among us, hidden in plain sight.
-My sister dutifully willed herself to fill the gaping hole by trying to inherit Harmony.
+My brother simply misplaced himself among us, hidden in plain sight and my sister dutifully willed herself to fill the gaping hole, by trying to inherit Harmony.
 Having no room within ourselves to bear anything but our own pain, grieving turned into a solo journey.
 We were, each one of us, alone in a group.

 Grief is a Lonely Mess.

 During those months that followed, I had never felt so alone.
 I spent a lot of time trying to figure out the mess; I made some bad choices, I made some good ones, I tried harder at University, I drank lots of beer, I taught myself to play his guitar, I went to church, I ate a lot, I cried a lot, and I screamed for him to come back (but quietly, so no one else would hear).
 The loss created a new perspective in that I saw dads everywhere.
 Everyone had a dad but me.
 I had never felt so alone.